§valuation

 What is a good EV/EBITDA multiple?

-Because industries include businesses with very different risk profiles.
+Industries include businesses with very different risk profiles.
 Contract length, customer concentration, and margin stability explain most of the spread.
+A SaaS company with 90%+ recurring revenue and low churn commands a higher multiple than a project-based services firm with similar EBITDA because the cash flow predictability is fundamentally different.

-Can I use ev/ebitda multiples by industry if my EBITDA is negative?
+Can I use EV/EBITDA multiples if my EBITDA is negative?

 Not as your primary method.
-Use DCF or revenue-based methods and treat EV/EBITDA as a secondary check.
+If EBITDA is negative or near zero, the multiple becomes meaningless or misleadingly large.
+Use a DCF valuation or revenue-based methods instead, and treat EV/EBITDA as a secondary check once the business reaches profitability.

 Start here